MovingUniverseLab/BAGLE_Microlensing/docs/new_models.rst

 Parameterization Class Family
 ------------------------------

 These classes determine which physical parameters define the model.
+A common need is to make a new parameterization for an existing model.
-Currently this file supports one parameterization when using only photometry (`Phot`) and three parametrizations when using photometry and astrometery (`PhotAstrom`).
+First, decide whether your parameterization allows for only photometry (`Phot`), only astrometry (`Astrom`) or photometry and astrometry (`PhotAstrom`).

-The base class is PSPL_Param.
+The base class of all parameterizations is typically `PSPL_Param`.

-The parameters for each parameterization are:
+A new parameterization class should only implement an ``__init__`` class.
+Within this initializer method, the new input parameters should be converted to the barycentric variables expected to calculate the model throughout (e.g. vector u0, tE, muRel_hat).
+See other parameterizations to see the complete set of expected variables in a model class.

+Some example parameterizations with brief explanations of their parameters are described below.

     PhotParam1 :
         Point source point lens model for microlensing photometry only.
         This model includes the relative proper motion between the lens and the source.
-Parameters are reduced with the use of piRel
+Note, the parameters below are all barycentric (i.e. at the center of the Solar System).
+Despite the parameterization, models always render lightcurves and astrometric trajectory curves in the observers' reference frame (e.g. Earth or a satellite).

         `Parameters`:
             | t0, u0_amp, tE,